Official websites use .gov

 Can I confirm my status as an NI?

 Yes, you can see whether you are currently designated as an NI in your eRA Commons account.
-NI status is determined automatically by the functionality built into eRA Commons based on the investigator’s record of awarded NIH grants.
-For instructions on getting an eRA Commons account, which is required before submitting an application, see Create and Manage an eRA Commons Account on the NIH eRA website.
-In addition to this function that automatically determines NI status, NI status also is impacted by whether you have previously received a CTP-funded award (as stated more thoroughly in the first Q&A in the Eligibility section).
+NI status is determined automatically by the functionality built into eRA Commons, based on the investigator’s record of receiving NIH grants.
+For instructions on creating an eRA Commons Account, which is required before submitting an application, see Create and Manage an eRA Commons Account on the NIH eRA website.
+However, in addition to this automatically determined designation as an NI, your eligibility for this NOFO is affected by whether you have received a prior CTP-funded award.
+Please refer to the first eligibility-related FAQ question above for additional information.

 I am an NI, but this designation does not appear in my eRA Commons account.
 How can I correct this?

-If you believe that your designation doesn’t reflect your current NI status, you can “Submit a Web Ticket” to the eRA Service Desk to request a correction to NI status for the submitted application.
+The first step to ensure you are correctly designated as a New or Early Stage Investigator is to log into your eRA Commons account and confirm that your Personal Profile indicates that you are an NI.
+If you believe that your designation does not reflect your current NI status, you can “Submit a Web Ticket” to the eRA Service Desk to request a correction of your NI status for the submitted application.

 Do I need a research mentor to apply for this R03?